Skip to main content

 2. University Departments

 a.
-Payments using a university department KFS must be submitted through the Stamp eCalendar at the time of the initial event request.
+The university departments KFS number must be submitted in eCalendar at the time of the initial request.

 i.
-Failure to provide KFS information at the time of the initial request may result in the delay or cancellation of services.
+Failure to provide a KFS account number at the time of the initial request may result in the delay or cancellation of services.

 b.
 Payments using credit card should not be necessary for a University Department.

 i.
-Client must take into consideration that payments submitted through University Tickets can take up to two business days to post to accounts.
+Client must take into consideration that credit card payments submitted online can take up to two business days to post to our system.

 ii.
 It is the clients responsibility to make online payments far enough in advance to ensure that deposit due dates and final payment due dates are met.